Code-Institute-Submissions/ms1-the_rolls/TESTING.md

 - It is conventional to have the social media links at the bottom of the page even if they appear elsewhere on the page.
 So the user who typically uses social media will instinctively know where to find the links.

 ### **As a customer who has decided to go ahead and book the service, I want to make a booking enquiry.**
 - The user will find enquire buttons on the home page and the gallery page.
-They can also navigate to the contact page by the navigation links in the header and the footer which feature on all pages.
+They can also navigate to the contact page by the navigation links in the header which feature on all pages.
 - The buttons link to the contact page where the user can make an enquiry by online form, phone or email.
-- If the user chooses to enquire by online form they will receive a prompt if they fail to fill out all applicable fields.
+- If the user chooses to enquire using the  online form they will receive a prompt if they fail to fill out all applicable fields.
+- When the form is submitted successfully the user recieves a thank you message in a modal so that they recieve feedback for the action they have taken.
 - The enquiry form is geared to the main clientele of this business which is for weddings.
 If the user wants to book for a different event they can enquire by email or phone.
 - The phone and email links are made large to create the impression of them being links.
 - The phone and email links automatically open the applicable app on the users device when pressed.